v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 18. In the **Published!** dialog box, select **OK**.

-19. Select the **Refesh** icon that appears on the address bar and note the color scheme change when the **Power BI Service** page refreshes itself.
+19. Select the **Refresh** icon that appears on the address bar and note the color scheme change when the **Power BI Service** page refreshes itself.
 You can repeat this process until you find a color combination that you prefer.

 20. Select any of the other options in the **Admin portal’s** navigation pane that are of interest to you.